What Would Happen If Moon Disappeared?

 Other clues and potential consequences

 As mentioned at beginning of this article, many ecosystem could potentially suffer if Moon disappeared.
-Think about different nocturnal animals who rely on Moon to catch they prey.
+Think about different nocturnal animals who rely on Moon to catch their prey.
 Some of those animals would perhaps starve to death.
 That would then consequently impact other animals and ecosystems.

 That being said, with disappearance of Moon, Earth and all life on Earth would probably suffer greatly.